MASTER’S AND PHD IN COUNSELING ONLINE OPTIONS

 Earn 700+ hours of clinical experience

 You’ll complete a practicum and two internships at a site of your choosing and earn 280 direct client hours and 420 indirect client hours.
 We’ll work with you to find placements that fit your interests.
-Students have completed internships at Communities In Schools, River Oaks Hospital, Children’s Hospital, Jefferson Parish DA’s Office, Juvenile Detention Center, psychiatric hospitals, addictions clinics and more.
+Students have completed internships at community agencies, schools, psychiatric hospitals, addiction clinics, and more.

 Gain expertise from our industry specialists

 At the annual Law and Ethics in Counseling Conference in New Orleans, our master’s and doctoral students showcase their own research and present alongside faculty in roundtables.
 The conference brings together 200+ counselors and counselor educators from all over the world.
-Past student research topics include:
+Past student research topics presented at national conferences include:

 - Social media addiction among college students